"Spike," Buffy called from the kitchen.

-"Thanks," she said offering him a smile that did not quite make it to her eyes.
-"All set," she said offering him the keys.
+"Thanks," she said, offering him a smile that did not quite make it to her eyes.
+"All set," she said, handing him the keys.
 She had learned to drive, but hated doing it and Spike loved driving so the arrangement worked well.

 "Hey Buff," Xander said.
 "Spike."

 "Harris," Spike said evenly as they walked into the restaurant.
 He held a chair out for Buffy, which she sat in once she had settled Scotty still in the car seat next to her.
 Spike pushed the chair in before taking the seat next to her.
 No one knew what to make of Spike and Buffy's relationship.
 They were all a little hurt Buffy had chosen him to confide in and feared Spike was going to use this situation to his advantage and hurt her.

 Buffy was surprisingly attentive and talkative throughout dinner.
 She even imbibed in a glass of wine, which shocked Spike to no end.
 The fact that she not only ate all of her meal but agreed to share a dessert with him just about floored him.
 Maybe she was done with her broody depression.
 He would never say anything to her, but she was giving Angel a run for his money in the brooding department.

 "We're going to the Bronze, Buffy.
 Do you want to come?"

 "I would, but I have to patrol and all.
 Thanks, though."